GushALKDev/solana_tic_tac_toe_game_v2/README.md

 ## Potential Enhancements

 - **Frontend Integration**: Develop a user-friendly frontend using frameworks like React or Next.js to allow players to interact with the game more easily.
 This would include wallet connection, game setup, and real-time game updates.
-- **Wager System**: Implement a feature where both players deposit a predefined amount of SOL or tokens before starting a game.
-The winner would take the pot minus a small game fee, and in the case of a tie, the amount would be split evenly between both players (minus the fee).
-- **Game Fee**: Introduce a fee system for each game that contributes to a pool or is used for funding game development and maintenance.
 - **Leaderboard**: Create a global leaderboard to rank players based on their win-loss records, incentivizing competitive play.
 - **Analytics Dashboard**: Develop an on-chain analytics dashboard for tracking statistics like total games played, win rates, and average game duration.
 - **Game History**: Allow players to query past game results and view the full history of moves, which could be useful for analysis or auditing.